Scroll Top

 • Discharge efficiency improved, leading to a 0.69-day reduction.
 With approximately 2,500 discharges per month and a per-patient revenue of $800, this saved the hospital approximately $15.6 million in annual revenue.

 • Transfer acceptance increased by 99.2%, from 485 In October of 2021 to 966 In October of 2022.
 Consequently, the number of declined transfers decreased by 79% year over year due to Increased bed capacity.
-THIS GENERATED AN ADDITIONAL REVENUE OF $86.3 MILLION.
+This generated an additional revenue of $86.2 million.

 • The 30-day readmission rate saw a significant decrease of 12%, putting the system on track for 300 fewer 30-day readmissions in 2022.